kristoffer-dyrkorn/flightsimulator/README.md

 - Keyboard: Arrow keys for aileron and elevator. z and x for rudder. q and a for throttle.
 - Gamepad: Right joystick for aileron and elevator.
 Lower left and right front buttons for throttle.

 Rendering and keyboard control is tested in Firefox, Chrome and Safari on OS X, and in Edge on Windows 10.
-Gamepad control is tested in Chrome on OS X, using both Steelseries Nimbus and Xbox One gamepads (both being connected by USB cable).
+Gamepad control is tested in Chrome on OS X, on Steelseries Nimbus and Xbox One gamepads (each connected by USB cable).
+Rendering and audio works on iOS (tested in Safari on 11.4, iPhone 8) and Android (tested in Chrome on 8.1, Google Pixel).
+So far no support for steering is implemented on mobile platforms.